 - Difficulties in supervision: Supervisors of paper-based programs spend significant time contacting and following up with frontline workers to check their status.

-With the proper implementation, each of these issues can be minimized with the use of a mobile data collection tool.
+With the proper implementation, each of these issues can be minimized with the use of a mobile data collection app.

 Such mobile tools can validate data upon entry to ensure higher accuracy.
 They can incorporate complex form features, such as skip logic, to help collect data more efficiently.
 Updates and programmatic changes can be deployed to the field without the need for printing and distributing new surveys.
 Frontline workers can reference counsel built into mobile tools to advise them through particularly challenging assessments as they speak with beneficiaries.
 Supervisors can securely access relevant data and do so instantly when the worker has a mobile connection.